 As a parent, you hope that your child never has to experience the pain of dental trauma.
 However, with how much children like to run around or roughhouse, this can sometimes be unavoidable.

-The best thing you can do as a parent is be sure that you are prepared to deal with dental trauma when it unexpectedly happens.
-Make sure that you have the phone number for a reliable pediatric dentist ready in the event of a traumatic dental injury.
+The best thing you can do as a parent is make sure that you are prepared to deal with dental trauma when it unexpectedly happens.
+Make sure that you have the phone number for our reliable pediatric oral trauma dentist ready in the event of a traumatic dental injury.

 Baby Teeth Trauma

-Awill not affect speech development, although your child may speak with a small lisp.
-Chipped or broken baby teeth must be seen by an emergency pediatric dentist right away to determine if tooth repair is possible.
+A knocked out baby tooth will not affect speech development, although your child may speak with a small lisp.
+Chipped or broken baby teeth must be seen by our pediatric dentist right away to determine if tooth repair is possible.

 Permanent/Adult Teeth Trauma

-If a reputable pediatric dentist as soon as possible.
-Responding quickly to traumatic dental injury will help improve the likelihood of successful tooth re-implantation.or damaged, you need to contact a
+If a permanent adult tooth is knocked out or damaged, you need to contact our office as soon as possible.
+Responding quickly to traumatic dental injury will help improve the likelihood of successful tooth re-implantation.

-Once you are at your child’s, the dentist will diagnose the , manage pain, and do necessary treatment.
+Once you are at our pediatric dentistry, our dentist will diagnose the dental trauma, manage pain, and do necessary treatment.
 If other appointments are needed to resolve the issue, they will be scheduled at that time.
 Your child may also be referred to a different specialist if advanced treatment is needed.

-If you are in need of our emergency pediatric dental care services, please feel free to call our Grand Rapids pediatric dentist at 616.942.9840.
+If you are in need of our pediatric dental care services, please feel free to call our Grand Rapids pediatric dentist at (616) 942-9840.
 Mitten Kids Dentistry works hard to help patients and their families during pediatric dental emergencies.